Jorge-Cano/Jekyll-Ver1/index.md

 ---

 **This began as a test project**,
-_My goal was to have a minimal site up and running in minutes._, ~~It suits the way I like to approach design as well as life style~~.
+_My goal was to have a minimal site up and running in minutes._
+~~It like to think this suits my approach to design & also my life style~~.

-Lightweight, Minimalistic with a balance of Function & Form.
+ ..Lightweight, Minimalistic with a balance of Function & Form.

 [Link to my Blog and Thought Balloon](another-page).

+> “The penalty for procrastination is the loss of hopes and dreams.”

 About Me:
 <dl>